WilliamFCipriano/QTmsg.io/README.md

 ## QTmsg.io

-### Warning: This is alpha software, when implemented over HTTPS it should be as secure as any HTTPS application but this is not designed to be used over HTTP for secure communcations.

-This project was a protoype encrypted chat client.
-It was written in Python 2 and Javascript.
-It has since been abandoned.
+This project was a protoype encrypted chat client I made early on during my journey with Python.
+It was written in Python 2 and Javascript with JQuery.
+With my itch scrached, it has since been abandoned.
+It used Diffie-Hellman key exchange to pass a random key to all the chat partipants and allowed them to chat privately.
+It was a single page app.
+Since Python2 has been discontinued it is no longer safe to use.